§48E Qualified Facilities

 It’s a quiet, efficient environment built for precision and healing.

-Each ScanPod is designed to be located within designated locations within the PAOZ's digital container port.
+Each ScanPod is designed to be located within designated locations within a PAOZ's digital container port.

 Each ScanPod is generally expected to comprise approximately 25 40' Intermodal Containers, plus associated GreenPad units, which facilitate connection between containers and surface attachment, as well as utilities.